Do Family Law Judges Favor Mothers in Child Custody Cases?

 All things being equal, the best option for the children is usually 50/50 visitation if the parents’ work schedules allow it.
 Even if the father worked and the mother didn’t, the father still has a chance of getting primary custody or 50/50 custody if the mother returns to work.

 Never think that custody options are out the window, as the court will decide once it looks at all the factors that affect child custody.
-Even if the mother thinks she should have primary custody, that doesn’t mean the court will rule that way, especially when a father has a strong relationship with his children.
+Even if the mother thinks she should have primary placement, the court may rule differently, especially when a father has a strong relationship with his children.
+Retaining a dedicated child custody attorney in Arcadia ensures that your side of the story is properly presented to the judge.

 However, because of work schedules, the best custody option for a family might be that one parent has primary custody if all other factors are equal.
 No law states that the mother has to have primary custody or that the father has only every other weekend.